Giant cell tumor of tendon sheath

-Well-defined ovoid lesion is seen in region of interest.
-Lesion is at level of 4th Metacarpo-phalangeal joint and proximal phalanx.
+A well-defined ovoid lesion is seen in the region of interest at the level of the 4th metacarpophalangeal joint and proximal phalanx.

-Location - Superficial to flexure tendon of 4th digit.
-Lesion surrounds about 180 degree of flexure tendon.
-It is abutting flexur tendon.
+Location: Superficial to the flexor tendon of the 4th digit.
+Lesion abuts and surrounds about 180 degrees of the flexor tendon.

-Dynemic scan shows free tendon movement from lesion.
+Dynamic scan: shows free tendon movement from the lesion

-On basis of ultrasound findgings and history of slow growth, possibility of giant cell tumor of tendon sheath was suggest.
+On the basis of ultrasound findings and a history of slow growth, the possibility of a giant cell tumor of tendon sheath was suggested.

 The lesion was excised.